FICO - Your Credit Score

-Since we live in an automated world, it's not surprising that your ability to repay your mortgage boils down to just one number.
-Credit reporting agencies use your payment history in order to compile this score.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan boils down to just one number.

-The three agencies use slightly different formulas to build a credit score.
-The original FICO score was developed by Fair Isaac and Company.
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary, each agency uses the following to build your credit score:
+While the formulas vary from one agency to another, each agency uses the following to calculate a score:

-- Credit Card Balances - How many accounts?
+- Balances on your Credit Cards - How many accounts?
 How much do you owe on your accounts?

 These factors are assigned weights based on the formula being used.
-The result is one number.
-FICO scores can be as low as 300 and as high as 800.
+The results are added up and distilled into a single number.
+Credit scores range from 300 to 800.
 Higher scores are better.
-Typical home buyers will likely find their FICO scores between 620 and 800.
+Most home buyers will probably find their FICO scores falling above 620.

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Is it possible to improve your credit score?
+How can you raise your FICO score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You must remove any incorrect reporting from your credit report; this is really the only "quick fix" for credit problems.
+You must, of course, remove any incorrect data from your credit report; this is really the only "quick fix" for credit problems.

-In order to raise your FICO score, you must have the credit reports that the agencies use to build it, and of course, you need the score itself.
+In order to raise your credit score, you must have the credit reports that the agencies use to build it.
+Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
+Also available are information and tools that can help you understand how to improve your credit score.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.